Family Volunteering in Borneo

 Travel to Borneo, and see how you can aid orangutan conservation whilst meeting indigenous tribes-people on this exciting wildlife safari!

 Today’s children are becoming increasingly engaged with the world around them.
-Whilst many of us grew up watching cartoons without much to say, modern films and television shows often possess an important message at their core – and why shouldn’t they?
+While many of us grew up watching cartoons without much to say, modern films and television shows often have an important message at their core – why shouldn’t they?
 After all, providing our children with an enjoyable way to learn about the environment and global cultures can certainly be valuable – and here at The Great Projects, we believe that your next family holiday could be another exciting way to discover!

 By joining a family volunteer project in Borneo, you and your little ones will embark on the educational adventure of a lifetime.
 You will visit the Lower Kinabatangan Floodplain Forest area of Borneo, home to the WWF-protected ‘Corridor of Life’: a region of tremendous importance in sustaining wildlife, from the iconic orangutan to the empathetic pygmy elephant.
-While these animals are indeed adorable, their homes have sadly been damaged or even lost as a result of deforestation, and without environmental intervention, they may not survive another generation.
-Under the guidance of a professional facilitator, you and your family will help to reforest these areas of depleted land, which in turn will provide a lifeline to many of Borneo’s most endangered species.
+While these animals are indeed adorable, their homes have sadly been damaged or even lost due to deforestation, and without environmental intervention, they may not survive another generation.
+Under the guidance of a professional facilitator, you and your family will help to reforest these depleted areas, which will provide a lifeline to many of Borneo’s most endangered species.

-This project aims to provide a meaningful, educational experience for all involved; not only for you and your children but for the people and animals who call the rainforest home.
-So if you’re looking for a better way to holiday, then look no further than this family volunteer experience in Borneo.
+This project aims to provide a meaningful, educational experience for all involved, not only for you and your children but for the people and wildlife who call the rainforest home.
+So, if you’re looking for a better way to holiday, then look no further than this family volunteer experience in Borneo.

 Family Spot Pygmy Elephants whilst Volunteering in Borneo